Mxrcxsz/Assignment-2/README.md

 # ID-ASG-2
-Hi my name is Marcus Yeong, this is my id assignment 2 pitch recording.
-The purpose of creating this website is to find the nearest car park for the entered location.
+The purpose of creating this website is to find the nearest car park for the current location or entered location.

 ## Website Link
 **[Snow](https://mxrcxsz.github.io/Assignment-2/)**